atomjump/help_is_coming/README.md

 Edit the config file to match your own timeframes on a per forum basis.
 You can set the default forum as 'default'.

+Add "help_is_coming" into the "plugins" array of the server's config/config.json file to activate.

 ## Future Enhancements